kabasset/azulero/README.md

 azul process 102159776[11000:12000,7500:9500]
 ```

-It is now possible to generate pan-and-zoom videos with `azul roam`, like [this](https://www.youtube.com/watch?v=mgWAo0JwlqM).
-Check the [dedicated documentation](roam.md) for more details.

 # Advanced usage

 One day I'll find some time to write something useful here... 🤔

-In the meantime, please read [the algorithm description](process.md) and check help messages:
+In the meantime, please read [the algorithm description](process.md), the [roaming configuration documentation](roam.md), and check help messages:

 ```sh
 azul -h